How To Write In The Third Person

 Q: How do I avoid "telling" instead of "showing" in third person?

 A: Focus on concrete details and sensory descriptions.
-Instead of stating "He was nervous," describe his sweaty palms, rapid heartbeat, and fidgeting fingers.
+Think about it: instead of stating "He was nervous," describe his sweaty palms, rapid heartbeat, and fidgeting fingers.
 Let the reader infer the emotion through observable actions and reactions.

 Q: Is third-person objective suitable for all genres?